 - Medium White Sauce: Use 3 tablespoons of butter and 3 tablespoons of flour.

-- Heavy White Sauce: Use 4 tablespoons of butter and 4 tablespoons of butter.
+- Heavy White Sauce: Use 4 tablespoons of butter and 4 tablespoons of flour.

 - Cheese Sauce for Vegetables: Add 1/2 to 1 cup of shredded cheese to the sauce as soon as you take it off the burner.
 Stir until the cheese has melted.
 Use this version in a casserole, drizzle it over vegetables, or toss it with pasta or rice.